 - Screaming Warrior: Screams a lot in combat during The Classic days, especially when he gets a Chainsaw in Left 4 Dead.

 - Straight Man and Wise Guy: His and Zito's thing in a nutshell.
 He's more often than not the Wise Guy.

 - Tempting Fate: During an episode of Corona Blossom Vol. 1, Kumiko claims she can pull a maneuver while piloting the robot.
 Taka, believing the image will stay static, says he will jerk off to Nekopara porn if the robot moves on-screen.
 Guess what happens

 Taka: I should've stipulated that it had to look real!

-- Too Dumb to Live: Tends to do the stupidest decisions that almost always end with him dead in The Classic Playthroughs.
+- Too Dumb to Live: Tends to do the stupidest decisions that almost always end with him either dead or in a very bad shape in The Classic Playthroughs.

 - Angrish: A lot.